bcgov/nr-objectstore-rotate/README.md

 This will set it up to read secrets from the standard key/value credential location in NR Vault for the service.
 The `VAULT_CRED_PATH_SUFFIX` variable can be set to include a path from the service's root.

-The key/value document read from NR Vault will do nothing by default.
+For each value you want to use from Vault, you must configure a mapping.
 The `VAULT_CRED_KEYS_*` variables replace the equivalent `OBJECT_STORAGE_*` with the value of the key read from Vault.

 * VaultDoc[`VAULT_CRED_KEYS_END_POINT`] -> `OBJECT_STORAGE_END_POINT`
 * VaultDoc[`VAULT_CRED_KEYS_ACCESS_KEY`] -> `OBJECT_STORAGE_ACCESS_KEY`